canonical/mongodb-operator/documentation/tutorial.md

 juju add-unit mongodb -n 2
 ```

-You can now watch the replica set add these replicas with: `watch -c juju status --color`.
+You can now watch the replica set add these replicas with: `juju status --watch 1s`.
 It usually takes several minutes for the replicas to be added to the replica set.
-You’ll know that all three replicas are ready when `watch -c juju status --color` reports:
+You’ll know that all three replicas are ready when `juju status --watch 1s` reports:
 ```
-Every 2.0s: juju status --color                                                                                                                                                ip-172-31-11-104: Fri Dec  2 14:36:50 2022

 Model     Controller  Cloud/Region         Version  SLA          Timestamp tutorial  overlord    localhost/localhost  2.9.37   unsupported  14:42:04Z